zangai/git-ftp/INSTALL.md

 *Note: the /bin/ directory is a alias, and if you use msysgit this is the same as C:\Program Files (x86)\Git\bin\*

+Update to the latest version is simple as:

+	$ cd ~/git-ftp
+	$ git pull

 Upstream using symlinking
 -------------------------